qnighy/yasna.rs/README.md

 These datatypes are *not* supported:

 - REAL
-- TeletexString, VideotexString, IA5String, GraphicString, GeneralString,
+- TeletexString, VideotexString, GraphicString, GeneralString, UniversalString,
-- UniversalString, BMPString,
 - TIME, DATE, TIME-OF-DAY, DATE-TIME, DURATION.
 - DEFAULT/OPTIONAL in SET.